Careers

 HOW TO APPLY

-Email your cover letter and resume to Kendra Keyes at kkeyes@michiganfitness.org by February 10, or until a suitable candidate is identified.
-Include Program Manager of Education Technology in the subject line.
+Email your cover letter, resume, and unofficial transcripts (if available) to Mary McGuire at mmcguire@michiganfitness.org by May 19, or until a suitable candidate is identified.
+Include Summer Internship in the subject line.

 Download PDF (Downloads PDF)